-Note: When a borrower has settled their loan balance SLC will not adjust interest once confirmation of their current year income (the income for the tax year in which the loan balance was settled) is confirmed by HMRC.
+Note: When a borrower has settled their loan balance SLC will not adjust interest once confirmation of their current year income, i.e. their income for the tax year in which the loan balance was settled, is confirmed by HMRC.